spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 Click **Next** to continue.

-In the **Nodes Config** section, you can specify what Edge hosts make up the Edge cluster.
+In the **Nodes Config** section, specify what Edge hosts make up the Edge cluster.
 This tutorial deploys a single-node Edge cluster with no worker pools.

 Provide the following details for the control plane pool.